xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Switch

 To check multiple conditions, use a `Switch` statement.
-The `Switch` statement is equivalent to a series of `If` statements, but it is simpler.
+The `Switch` statement is equivalent to a series of `if` statements, but it is simpler.

 The `Switch` statement lists each condition and an optional action.
 If a condition obtains, the action is performed.